DeepOmni: Towards Seamless and Smart Speech Interaction with Adaptive Modality-Specific MoE: Methods

 \textbf{Mixture-of-Experts Backbone}\quad The backbone model is DeepSeek-V2-Lite~\cite{liu2024deepseek}, as shown in Fig.~\ref{fig:model_arch}.
 Each MoE layer is adaptively divided into modality expert groups for specialized training and learning of the corresponding modality.
 Specifically, the text expert group is responsible for generating written text such as mathematical code, while the speech expert group is responsible for generating spoken language such as emotional speech response.
 In addition, there is a shared modality expert group for learning common knowledge across both modalities such as daily conversations.
 The weights among modality expert groups are allocated through modality routing, as follows:

-where $X_l^{AT}$ denotes the averaged feature input of speech and text at the $l$-th layer, $L$ represents the total length of the sequence after concatenating speech and text, and $M$ and $N$ denote the number of speech experts and text experts, respectively. $f(x) = W \cdot x $ is the linear modality router to produce expert assignment probabilities and $W \in R^{h \times d}$. $h$ is the last dimension of hidden states and $d$ is the total number of experts.
+where $h_l$ denotes the averaged feature input of speech and text at the $l$-th layer, $T$ represents the total length of the sequence after concatenating speech and text, and $M$ denotes the total number of speech and text experts combined, respectively. $f(x) = W \cdot x $ is the linear modality router to produce expert assignment probabilities and $W \in R^{h \times d}$. $h$ is the last dimension of hidden states and $d$ is the total number of experts.

 \textbf{Audio-Text Modeling}\quad Following parallel modeling paradigm~\cite{defossez2024moshi,xie2024mini,chen2024slam,gao2025lucy}, we use different heads to process hidden states, generating both text and audio tokens~\cite{chen2024slam,defossez2024moshi} in one decoding step.
 Since the input to the LLM is the average of the text and audio representations instead of native text representations, maintaining the original capabilities of the LLM can be challenging.
 To enhance models' text ability, we apply batch parallel decoding~\cite{xie2024mini,gao2025lucy}, Batch-parallel decoding expands a single input to a batch size of two: the first sample generates text-only response and the second sample generates both text and speech response.
 The generated text tokens from the first sample are of better quality than those from the second and are used to substitute the latter in the second sample.